2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 You can learn more and get your 24H Salzburg Card here.

-With this two-day Salzburg itinerary, you can expect an experience-focused trip that makes the most of every hour.
+With this two-day Salzburg itinerary, I promise an experience-focused trip that makes the most of every hour.

 9